vshl/Pictachio/README.md

 ### About

-A gallery app for viewing media (photos and video) on your android device.
+A gallery app for viewing media (photos and videos) on your android device.

 ### Features at a glance